 As long as the domain names differ, however, this can be accommodated by setting up the GDMA hosts in GroundWork Monitor using fully qualified names.
 Thus a host like server1.foo.com can be distinguished from server1.bar.com, and GroundWork Monitor will be able to tell them apart.

 To enable this feature, use the parameter Use_Long_Hostname.
-Set this parameter to "on" in the gdma_auto.conf file on the GDMA client, and change the host name in GroundWork Monitor Configuration to be the fully qualified name.
+Set this parameter to On in the host external, and change the host name in GroundWork Monitor Configuration to be the fully qualified name.
 This will change the way GDMA reports its results for services, and though the first run with the new settings will generate a single spooler messages under the old (short) hostname, subsequent cycles will have the long fully-qualified name used for poller and spooler messages as well.

 This is an advanced feature that is useful when checking clustered hosts, or simply setting up some lightweight monitoring of nearby hosts from a single Linux GDMA.